-On July 12, 2019, following the approval on July 12, 2019 of the board of the Company and a majority of the shareholders of the Series E preferred stock, the Company filed a Certificate of Amendment to Certificate of Designations (the "Series E Certificate") for the Company's Series E preferred stock.
-The Series E Certificate had the effect of authorizing the Company's Board to require the conversion of the Series E preferred stock into common stock of the Company at the then-applicable conversion ratio, without the approval of any holders of Series E preferred stock.
+On July 12, 2019, pursuant to the approval of our board of directors and a majority of the shareholders in each class, we amended the Certificates of Designation for our Series E, I and L Preferred Stock.
+The amendments had the effect of authorizing the Company's Board to require the conversion of the Series E, I and L preferred stock into common stock of the Company at the then-applicable conversion ratio, without the approval of any holders of Series E, I and L preferred stock.